 Emergency procurements (defined as purchases immediately necessary for the preservation of life or property, or to prevent an immediate termination of a critical Foothill Transit function or activity) will be handled immediately and expedited as required.
 The Director of Procurement has the authority to approve the purchase of all goods and services in emergency conditions.
-If the Director of Procurement is unavailable to authorize an emergency procurement, the Executive Director and/or the Deputy Executive Director may provide the necessary authorization.
-Upon completion of the emergency procurement, the Director of Procurement will document the actions taken and execute a proper requisition.
+If the Director of Procurement is unavailable to authorize an emergency procurement, the Chief Executive Officer and/or the Deputy Chief Executive Officer may provide the necessary authorization.
+Upon completion of the emergency procurement, the Director of Procurement the actions taken and execute a proper requisition.